kubernetes/kubernetes/docs/design/unidling.md

 An idled service is a service with zero endpoints.
 The process of creating new pods for an idled service in response to a new request to that service is called "unidling".
-This proposal covers how unidling should be performed in Kubernetes.
+This proposal covers how unidling should be performed in Kubernetes and how external proxies and routing components can trigger unidling.

 Idling is the process of determining which pods to stop and stopping them.
 Idling will be dealt with in a separate proposal and is out of scope here.

+## Relation to Autoscaling

+Unidling is closely related to the problem of autoscaling (see [#2863](https://github.com/GoogleCloudPlatform/kubernetes/pull/2863)).
+This proposal addresses unidling in an isolated way to keep the problem scope manageable.
+The hypothetical unidler daemon in this proposal could easily be the same as the auto-scaler controller proposed in [#2863](https://github.com/GoogleCloudPlatform/kubernetes/pull/2863).
+This proposal is meant to call out problems specific to unidling rather than to be a prescriptive description of a single proposed implementation.

 ## Constraints and Assumptions

-- Unidling should be orthogonal to autoscaling and idling
 - No specific idling mechanism or autoscaler is assumed
 - The case where a service is backed by pods which are not managed by a replication controller:
   - Not covered by this proposal at all